mbalabash/react-app-rewire-decorators-legacy/README.md

-# This module is specifically for Babel 6.x and replicates the old decorator behavior from Babel 5.
+# This module add stage 1 decorators syntax and behavior.

 ## Installation